-Back in 2013, we began working with The Creative Coop and partners to prototype a Common Library at The Waiting Room in Colchester.
-A full account of the work we undertook beforehand is available online, with updates anticipated from the Carnegie UK Trust and CILIP respectively this Autumn.
+Back in 2013, we began working with The Creative Coop and partners to prototype a Common Library at The Waiting Room in Colchester; a full account of the work we undertook beforehand is available online, as is a more recent project update published by the Carnegie UK Trust.

 In January 2014, we were fortunate to receive support from Arts Council England to begin exploring the potential to establish a network of integrated ‘library-hack-makerspaces’ – Common Libraries – working with three community enterprises and their local library authorities.
 You can:

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Since then, Arts Council England has very kindly agreed to support the Common Libraries initiative to continue working with library leaders in England who are interested in hacking, making and community publishing.

 Our programme of activities for Spring 2015 will involve our: